DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 ## How teachers can apply for the international relocation payment

 Teachers who have started their teaching jobs can now [apply for the international relocation payment](https://get-a-teacher-relocation-payment.education.gov.uk/).
-Applications for the international relocation payment (IRP) are open from 4 September to 31 October 2023.
-If you are eligible, you will receive the money by 31 January 2024.
+Applications are open from 4 September to 31 October 2023.
+If you are eligible, you should receive the money by 31 January 2024.

 If you miss this deadline, to remain eligible for the IRP you must apply at the next opportunity after the start of your job.
 Applications for teachers will re-open between January 2024 and February 2024.

-You will need a teaching job to apply for the IRP.[Learn more about finding a job and applying for your visa](/non-uk-teachers/teach-in-england-if-you-trained-overseas).
+You will need a teaching job to apply for the IRP.
+[Learn more about finding a job and applying for your visa](/non-uk-teachers/teach-in-england-if-you-trained-overseas).

-You can express your interest in the IRP by emailing us at IRP.ExpressInterest@education.gov.uk.
+If you are starting a teaching job after the end of October 2023, or have missed the 2023 deadline, you can express your interest in the IRP by emailing us at IRP.ExpressInterest@education.gov.uk.
 We will email you when applications open in 2024.

 ## General information about the international relocation payment